qianyilun/soap-wsdl-server/readme.md

 Server uses the Web Service Definition Language WSDL (created by Eclipse) to describe the functionality offered by itself.
-It contains the information that how the service can be called, and what parameters, datastructures it expectes and returns.
+It contains the information that how the service can be called, and what parameters, data structures it expectes and returns.

-Let's take a look at one important section.
+Let's take a look at one important section in `wsdl` file.

 ```      xml
 <wsdl:service name="SOAPClassService">